Fully Synthetic Data for Complex Surveys: Introduction

-In this article, we propose an approach to generating fully synthetic data from complex samples.
+In this article, we propose an approach to generate fully synthetic data from complex samples in the spirit of the original proposal of \cite{rubin:1993}, i.e., the agency releases simple random samples that do not require users to perform survey-weighted analyses with the synthetic data.
 To do so, we build on the WFPBB approach of \citet{fpbb14} by first creating pseudo-populations that account for the survey weights.
 We then take simple random samples (SRSs) from each pseudo-population, estimate synthesis models from each SRS, and generate draws from these models to create multiply-imputed, fully synthetic public use files.
-The latter step provides the confidentiality protection, as the agency is not releasing genuine records.
-We consider two synthetic survey data generation processes.
-First, we generate multiple synthetic data sets from each SRS; we call this {\em Synrep-R}.
-Second, we generate one synthetic data set from each SRS; we call this {\em SynRep-1}. {\em SynRep-R} releases more data sets than {\em SynRep-1}, which can result in reduced variances.
-However, the additional data sets can increase the overhead for the agency and secondary analysts.
+The latter step provides confidentiality protection, as the agency is not releasing genuine records.
+We consider two processes for the last step of generating the synthetic data.
+In {\em Synrep-R}, we generate multiple synthetic data sets from each SRS.
+In {\em SynRep-1}, we generate one synthetic data set from each SRS. {\em SynRep-R} releases more data sets than {\em SynRep-1}, which can result in reduced variances.
+However, the additional data sets can increase the overhead for the agency and secondary analysts, and they provide additional information for adversaries seeking disclosures.
 For both approaches, we derive multiple imputation combining rules that enable the estimation of variances.
 Using simulation studies, we illustrate the repeated sampling performances of the combining rules and compare them to fully synthetic data generated while disregarding the sampling design entirely.
+We also compare them against approaches that use synthesis models estimated with weighted pseudo-likelihoods \citep{SynInfor:Kim2021}.
+Finally, we illustrate the proposed methods using a subset of the American Community Survey (ACS) data.
+Code for the simulation studies and the ACS illustration is available at \href{https://github.com/yajuansi-sophie/SynRep}{(GitHub address to be included in the final paper)}.

 The remainder of the article is organized as follows.
 Section~\ref{method} describes the two synthetic data generation processes in detail and presents the new combining rules.
 Section~\ref{simulation} presents the simulation studies.
+Section~\ref{application} presents the illustration with the ACS data.
 Section~\ref{discussion} suggests topics for future research.